albertdolata/Academic-Code/README.md

 # Academic Code

-This repository is a curated collection of engineering projects and laboratory exercises completed at the **Lodz University of Technology** (Faculty of EEIA).
+This repository is a collection of engineering projects and laboratory exercises completed at the **Lodz University of Technology** (Faculty of EEIA).
 Each project represents a different stage of my technical education, moving from core programming logic to complex hardware-software systems.

 ## Project Overviews